telerik/reporting-docs/report-items/table-crosstab-list/overview.md

 The Table report item is a generalized layout report item which displays report data in cells that are organized into rows and columns.

-The Table report item is an individual [data region]({%slug telerikreporting/designing-reports/connecting-to-data/data-items/overview%}) which utilizes its own [`Telerik.Reporting.DataItem.DataSource`](/reporting/api/Telerik.Reporting.DataItem#Telerik_Reporting_DataItem_DataSource) to populate the fields with data.
+The Table report item is an indi vidual [data region]({%slug telerikreporting/designing-reports/connecting-to-data/data-items/overview%}) which utilizes its own [`Telerik.Reporting.DataItem.DataSource`](/reporting/api/Telerik.Reporting.DataItem#Telerik_Reporting_DataItem_DataSource) to populate the fields with data.
 Thus, it defines its own [expression scope]({%slug telerikreporting/designing-reports/connecting-to-data/expressions/expression-scope-%}).
 The dataset fields are displayed either as detail or grouped data in a grid or in a free-form layout.
 Each table cell can contain any report item, such as a TextBox, PictureBox, Graph, or another Table template variation.

 ![Crosstab from Product Sales online demo](images/TableOverview_ProductSalesDemo_01.png)